 Unfortunately, there are still children and adults who never learn the language due to lack of education or isolation.
 There is an ever-increasing need for qualified individuals to teach English as a second language, also known as ESL.
 ESL teachers can find ESL teaching positions locally or abroad due to the global demand for English skills.

 If you think you have patience and what it takes to help people learn to speak and read English, you might consider entering this field.

 ESL Teachers in English Speaking Countries

 If you are interested in teaching English to non-native speakers but aren’t ready to fly around the world yet, your dream job might be closer than you think.
-Many schools in English speaking countries employ ESL teachers to help educate students who either speak very little English or do not speak any English at all.
+Many schools in English-speaking countries employ ESL teachers to help educate students who speak very little English or do not speak any English.

-Often, instructors who are qualified to teach English as a second language are in high demand, due to the need to work with a diverse group of learners with a wide range of English skills.
+Often, instructors who are qualified to teach English as a second language are in high demand due to the need to work with diverse learners with a wide range of English skills.

 In these cases, schools are willing to employ anyone as an ESL teacher as long as they have a Bachelor’s degree and speak English as their native language.
 If you hold a teaching degree but have been unable to find a job in your subject area, you may increase your chances of obtaining a job by temporarily teaching ESL.

 If your goal is to teach English as a second language closer to home, but you don’t want to specialize in a school-aged population, you still have options.

 In addition to teaching elementary, middle, or high school students, there are opportunities to teach adult classes, work with private schools or work independently as a tutor.
 These are just a few options that could help you advance toward the goal you want to achieve, even if it isn’t English as a second language (ESL) instruction.